DIY Nautical Rope Mirror

 I decided to cut and do sections in the middle top where the loop was going.

-I just cut and started a new section of rope to go around the mirror each time.
+You can start a new section of rope to go around the mirror each time as shown above and below.

 For the fifth and final layer of rope (the edge piece), I glued from the backside.